Michael Caton

-Michael Caton (born 21 July 1943) is an Australian television, film and stage actor, comedian and television host, best known for playing Uncle Harry in the Australian television series The Sullivans, Darryl Kerrigan in 1997's low-budget hit film The Castle, and Ted Taylor in the television series Packed to the Rafters.
-He is married to Helen Esakoff.
-Caton has been inducted into the Australian Film Walk of Fame in honour of his work in Australia's cinema and television industries.
-Although he was born in Monto, Queensland, Caton grew up in Woolloongabba.
-His son Septimus narrates My Kitchen Rules and Robot Wars.
+Michael Caton (born 21 July 1943) is an Australian actor, comedian and television host, best known for playing Uncle Harry in the Australian television series The Sullivans, Darryl Kerrigan in 1997's low-budget hit film The Castle, and Ted Taylor in the television series Packed to the Rafters.

+Early life

+Caton was born in Monto, Queensland, was educated in Gympie at St Patrick's College, a Boarding School, where he had his first experience as an actor, and then grew up in Woolloongabba, Brisbane.

 Media career

 Television

-In 1976 Caton starred as Uncle Harry Sullivan in the long running Channel 9 war family drama The Sullivans.
+In 1976, Caton starred as Uncle Harry Sullivan in the long running Channel 9 war family drama The Sullivans.

 Caton starred in the Australian drama series Five Mile Creek from 1983 until 1985.
 He then appeared in the risqué 1990s soap opera Chances (in 1991 and 1992).

 Since 1999, Caton has hosted two lifestyle programs – Hot Property and Hot Auctions – on the Seven Network until 2009, and Channel Nine since 2010.

 In 2005, he was a contestant on the third series of the Australian version of Dancing with the Stars.

 He was in the Channel 7 dramedy Packed to the Rafters, playing Ted Taylor, father of Julie Rafter, and grandfather to all the grandchildren and their partners.

 Caton works with the Queensland rugby league team as 'cultural ambassador', a role which he inherited from deceased long-time team manager Dick Turner.